The Biggest Shock of My Medical Career..

 Ellen believed she had none of these.
 I also look for signs of Depression that are more subtle than the obvious symptom of feeling depressed.
 These include poor sleep, loss of interest in previously enjoyable activities, lack of energy, poor appetite, crying for little or no reason and lack of hope.

 Next I ask about anxiety, worry, nervousness or fear.
-These are particularly common when physical symptoms are worse away from a safe environment (such as the home) or when around large numbers of people.
+These are particularly common when physical symptoms are worse away from a safe environment (such as the home) or when around large

-of stress comes from having had a traumatic experience such as a motor vehicle accident, an assault or military combat.
+The fourth type of stress comes from having had a traumatic experience such as a motor vehicle accident, an assault or military combat.
 In some people, illness begins a long time after the trauma following a triggering event connected to the trauma.

 Ellen did not have those problems.
 What she did have was a history of abuse by her mother as a child, mostly verbal and emotional.
 Unfortunately, this was still happening five decades later.
 After a long discussion I found clear links between the abuse and Ellen's symptoms.